 Top Myth about AdWords account

-1. If you don’t set your account creation name and description, Google will randomly choose one for you.
+1. If you don’t set your account creation name and description, Google will randomly choose one.

 2. You need to use the a.com URL address.